Nutrition, Savings & Meal Prep

 What are supermarket trap foods?

 Trap foods are products presented as convenient, healthy, or irresistible options, but which represent an unnecessary expense and, in many cases, are not very nutritious.
 Identifying them is key to not sinking your food budget.
+These items are strategically placed, cleverly marketed, and often appear to offer a solution to a perceived problem (like lack of time or a desire for health) while actually draining your wallet and offering little in return.
+They capitalize on our desire for ease, our susceptibility to marketing claims, and sometimes even our hunger, leading to purchases that we later regret.

 Step 1: Learn to recognize trap foods